pwei12/expenses-tracker/README.md

 - Each expenses item can be modified
 - Each expenses item can also be deleted
 - The sum of all expenses is shown at the bottom of the list
-- Pie chart view on home page to show expenses by category
+- A pie chart on home page to show expenses by category

-## Features to Add
+## Features to Add in Future

-- Allow user to sort expenses items by date in different orders
+- Allow user to sort expenses items by date in ascending or descending orders
 - Allow expenses items to be filtered by category or date
 - Give options to group expenses items by category or date
 - Add date picker to view expenses within certain range of date